 The above policies, strategies, and recommendations all support a multimodal community.
-Per the area sector plan (page 260), the frontage along US 1 should include a 4.5- to 6-foot-wide landscape strip, a 6.5-foot-wide cycle track, and a 5- to 8-foot-wide sidewalk.
+Per the area sector plan (page 260), the frontage along US 1 should include a four and a half to six-foot-wide landscape strip, a six and a half-foot-wide cycle track, and a five to eight-foot-wide sidewalk.
 The right-of-way along the property's frontage will accommodate these facilities.
-All streetscape amenities described in the sector plan (page 264) shall be provided along the property frontage of US 1.
+Staff also recommends that all streetscape amenities described in the sector plan (page 264) be provided along the property frontage of US 1.